-We challenge our students and help them grow intellectually, and we provide them with an array of activities, from the arts to athletics, and from clubs to service organizations.
-These opportunities encourage students to explore their interests and talents.
+At Kent Denver, we encourage our students to grow intellectually, and we provide them with an array of activities, from the arts to athletics, and from clubs to service organizations.
+These opportunities allow students to explore their interests and talents.
 In order to be ready for the college selection process, Kent Denver students should seek challenges, work hard at their studies, pursue their interests, and enjoy their high school experience.

 "I think for most Kent Denver students, it is liberating to know that the student is in control of his/her own college applications."